-- Please ensure that every form completed has the year (2 digits 2023 is 23) written in the Document Number box i.e CMAU02C the number is required to be recorded in the top right hand corner between the printed CMAU02C and the pre-printed book number and on the CTAU02A form between the CTAU02A and pre-printed book number. - You cannot have a domestic shipment and an export shipment recorded on the same CMAU form. - Product definitions (Processing Codes).
-Please ensure you use the correct product definitions on all forms this includes the CTAU forms. - Please ensure the correct CMAU number is recorded against each individual fish on the corresponding CTAU form. - If submitting CTAU forms electronically please make sure you use and record correctly a different CTAU page number each season or each submission.
-Remember to submit the signed paper copy of the CTAU form once you have submitted the tagging data electronically. - Please ensure you use the correct Farm Stocking Number when completing CMAU forms, if you are unsure of the correct number please contact the catcher company or AFMA licensing and Data Services. - Please ensure that the person validating the form is registered on the CCSBT website, if they are not please make sure that you register them BEFORE they sign any form, to register the person contact AFMA licensing and Data services. - Please ensure that the title of the person validating the CMAU form is written as it is registered on the CCSBT website. - Please ensure when completing any CDS form that you complete the form fully and accurately e.g.; the Farm Name must be exactly written as the farm name is registered on the CCSBT website
+- every form completed has the year (2 digits 2025 is 25) written in the Document Number box i.e. CMAU02C the number is required to be recorded in the top righthand corner between the printed CMAU02C and the pre-printed book number and on the CTAU02A form between the CTAU02A and pre-printed book number. - a domestic shipment and an export shipment CANNOT be recorded on the same CMAU form.

-Certification by Exporter; The person who signs as the certifier on any CDS form must be a client of AFMA or a nominated Authorised Agent of an AFMA client.
-An Authorised Agent form can be obtained by calling the Licensing & Data Services on 02 6225 5382.
+- the correct product definitions (Processing Codes) are used on all forms including the CTAU forms. - the correct CMAU number is recorded against each individual fish on the corresponding CTAU form. - if CTAU forms are submitted electronically, you use and record correctly a different CTAU page number each season or each submission.
+Remember to submit the signed paper copy of the CTAU form once you have submitted the tagging data electronically. - the correct Farm Stocking Number are used when completing CMAU forms, if you are unsure of the correct number, please contact the catcher company or AFMA licensing and Data Services. - the person validating the form is registered on the CCSBT website, if they are not, please make sure that you register them BEFORE they sign any form, to register the person contact AFMA Licensing and Data services. - the title of the person validating the CMAU form is written as it is registered on the CCSBT website. - forms are completed fully and accurately, for example, the farm name must be exactly written as the farm name is registered on the CCSBT website - the person who certifies on any CDS form must be a client of AFMA or a nominated Authorised Agent of an AFMA client.
+An Authorised Agent Nomination (RA) form can be obtained by calling the Licensing & Data Services on 02 6225 5382.

-11.2 Ongoing CDS Requirements
+11.3 Ongoing CDS Requirements

-CCSBT Catch Disposal Scheme (CDS) requires all SBT taken and subsequently sold in either domestic or foreign markets to be tagged and accompanied by forms documenting the history of the product from capture to first sale.
+CCSBT CDS requires all SBT taken and subsequently sold in either domestic or foreign markets to be tagged and accompanied by forms documenting the history of the product from capture to first sale.
 No SBT will be accepted by Japan and other CCSBT countries without a tag and the correct accompanying documentation.